Equity mutual funds

 Industry or sector funds invest in companies within a specific industry, such as natural resouces, technology or health care.
 They're more appealing to experienced investors; you might choose a sector fund if you predict a boom in that area or to fill a hole in your portfolio.

-How to pick the right mutual fund
+Investing in the right type of mutual fund

 To narrow down your options, consider your age, how much risk you’re willing to accept and whether you’d prefer a quicker return on your investment or regular payouts.
 If you’re early in your career, you have more time and more earning potential ahead of you and may be able to handle more risky investments.
 Investors nearing retirement may prefer more stability and security.